Powers of Attorney

 Just to keep things interesting, a POA-PC also has different names depending on your province or territory:

-- In Ontario, it’s called a Power of Attorney for Personal Care.
+- In Ontario and New Brunswick, it’s called a Power of Attorney for Personal Care.

 - In British Columbia, it’s called a Representation Agreement.

 - In Alberta, Nova Scotia, and Nunavut, it’s a Personal Directive.